mustafaahsan10/Academics_ChatBotv2/README.md

 ### Environment Setup

 1. Create a `.env` file based on the `env_template.txt`
+   - You'll need to provide your OpenAI API key
+   - For using multiple models, you'll also need an OpenRouter API key
 2. Install dependencies:
    ```
    pip install -r requirements.txt